Yankees vs. Athletics Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Esteury Ruiz and others are available in the New York Yankees-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Tuesday, starting at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Gleyber Torres, Esteury Ruiz and others in the New York Yankees-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!